Laws, Regulations and Policy

 - Protection of Water Quality, Streams, Wetlands and Floodplains (PDF) – Forest Buffer law.

-The Ground Water Management Section is generally responsible for enforcing the Code of Maryland Regulations (COMAR) 26.04.
-Specific county laws, regulations, and policies related to these responsibilities include:
+The Ground Water Management Section (GWM) is generally responsible for enforcing the Code of Maryland Regulations (COMAR) 26.04.
+Specific county laws, regulations, and policies related to these responsibilities include Section 1.03 of the Code of Baltimore County Regulations (COBAR) as well as the GWM policy manual.

 The Inspection and Enforcement Section moved to the Department of Permits, Approvals and Inspections in February 2012.

-- Grading Regulations (PDF) - This document contains Section 1.04 of the Code of the Baltimore County Regulations (COBAR) which was adopted on April 22, 2005, and pertains to excavating, grading, sediment control, and forest management in Baltimore County.
+The Grading Regulations (PDF) contains Section 1.04 of the Code of the Baltimore County Regulations (COBAR) which was adopted on April 22, 2005, and pertains to excavating, grading, sediment control, and forest management in Baltimore County.

-- Stormwater Management Regulations (PDF) - This document contains Article 33 Title 4 of the Baltimore County Code that was adopted in response to Stormwater Management Act of 2007.
+The Stormwater Management Regulations (PDF) contain Article 33: Title 4 of the Baltimore County Code that was adopted in response to Stormwater Management (SWM) Act of 2007.
 The intent of the Act it to improve the effects of storm water runoff, and thereby improve the quality of the Chesapeake Bay.
-Article 33 Title 4 significantly affects the design of storm water components for land development projects.
+Article 33: Title 4 significantly affects the design of storm water components for land development projects.
 Some of the more significant changes are:

 - Environmental Site Design to the Maximum Extent Practicable must be addressed for all projects, including redevelopment.